Don Herbison-Evans (

 Jove Creative Publishing P/L)

 These caterpillars initially are orange with a black head.
 Later instars become pink with a pale thorax and anal plate.
 They have a dark line down the back.
-The live in a shelter made by cutting a piece of leaf and folding it over and joining it with silk.
+They live in a shelter made by cutting a piece of leaf and folding it over and joining it with silk.
 They cling to the roof of their shelter upside-down by day, coming out to feed in the evening.

-The Caterpillars pupate in their shelter.
+The caterpillars pupate in their shelter.

 The adult butterflies are rusty brown, with blurred dark markings and pale yellow spots on the wings.